 Taking care of senior citizens requires attention to detail and compassion.
 While you expect those providing your loved one’s care to meet these requirements, it isn’t always the case.
 Some nursing homes aren’t as well-equipped to meet the challenges of caring for seniors.
 When this happens, instances of nursing home abuse can occur.
 For the family members of those in a nursing facility, you may wonder how you can protect your loved one’s rights.
-Having an experienced Columbia nursing home abuse lawyer represent your loved one can be the way your family moves forward.
+Having an experienced Columbia, MD nursing home abuse lawyer represent your loved one can be the way your family moves forward.

 The Rising Problem of Nursing Home Abuse